open-policy-agent/opa/docs/docs/policy-performance.md

 For `startswith(search, base)` and `strings.any_prefix_match(search, base)` statements to be indexed the search operand must be a non-nested reference that does not contain any variables, and every base string must be known at compile time — a literal, or a variable previously assigned one. `strings.any_prefix_match` holds if any base string matches, so each of its base strings is indexed as an alternative; a base collection holding anything other than strings is not indexed at all, since indexing only part of it would exclude rules the rest would have matched.

 The prefixes recorded for one reference are held in a radix trie, so a lookup walks the input value once no matter how many prefixes are indexed.
 A rule set with ten prefixes and one with ten thousand cost the same to look up.
+Several base strings do make the search operand a reference the rule reaches by more than one value, which affects what else the rule is indexed on — see [Several values for one reference](#several-values-for-one-reference).

 Capturing the result (`allowed := startswith(input.path, "/api")`) is not indexed: a rule producing `false` still has to be evaluated.